 Finally, the weather is warming up and the days are getting longer.
-Soon the flowers will start beautifing our roads and highways and the trees will wake up, stretch their limbs, and begin their yearly assault on your backyard pool.
+Soon the flowers will start beautifying our roads and highways and the trees will wake up, stretch their limbs, and begin their yearly assault on your backyard pool.

 The warmer and longer days will cause the temperature of the water in your pool to warm up.
 This is why you need to start thinking about your pool.
 All winter long maintenance for your pool is just a passing thought, but now is the time to take action.
-Winter water temperatures will not allow for algae and certain bacterias to grow but with the temperatures getting higher, if no action is taken, you will soon be reminded about the need to do so.
+Winter water temperatures will not allow for algae and certain bacteria to grow but with the temperatures getting higher, if no action is taken, you will soon be reminded about the need to do so.

 The same way that trees bloom in the spring, so will the algae.
 The water temperature will soon be able to support algae blooms in your pool.
 Remember that algae are a type of plant.
-If your pool has not been properly maintained during the winter by backwashing your filter, vaccuuming and brushing the pool and adjusting the water’s chemistry, your pool is a ticking time bomb.
+If your pool has not been properly maintained during the winter by backwashing your filter, vacuuming and brushing the pool and adjusting the water’s chemistry, your pool is a ticking time bomb.

-Proper filtration is needed to remove dirt that blows in from the enviroment.
+Proper filtration is needed to remove dirt that blows in from the environment.
 Dirt contains nutrients, nutrients that algae feed on and thrive.
 Low levels of sanitizer will allow for algae to bloom freely and without restriction.
 If your filter has not been backwashed or cleaned out then your circulation is likely very poor as well.
 Proper circulation is fundamental in pool maintenance as it is responsible for moving the chemicals around the pool, to deal with things like algae.
-If you add a constant rain of tree blooms to this mix, your pool will simply be overwhelmed and unforturnately suffer.
+If you add a constant rain of tree blooms to this mix, your pool will simply be overwhelmed and unfortunately suffer.